-If the Mayor receives a request in writing, signed by at least two (2) Councillors, the Mayor must call an extraordinary meeting of the Council to be held as soon as practicable, but in any event, no more than fourteen (14) days after receipt of the request.
-The Mayor can be one of the two Councillors requesting the meeting.
+3.3 If the mayor receives a request in writing, signed by at least two (2) councillors, the mayor must call an extraordinary meeting of the council to be held as soon as practicable, but in any event, no more than fourteen (14) days after receipt of the request.
+The mayor can be one of the two councillors requesting the meeting.

-- 3.3.1 The Mayor or the General Manager, in consultation with the Mayor, may call an extraordinary meeting without the need to obtain the signature of two Councillors to consider urgent business. - 3.3.2 For the purpose of clause 3.3, urgent business is any matter that, in the opinion of the Mayor or the General Manager, requires a decision by the Council before the next scheduled Ordinary meeting of the Council.
+- 3.3.1 The mayor of the general manager, in consultation with the mayor may call an extraordinary meeting without the need to obtain the signature of two councillors to consider urgent business - 3.3.2 For the purpose of clause 3.3, urgent business is any matter that, in the opinion of the mayor or the general manager requires a decision by the council before the next scheduled ordinary meeting of the council.

-Notice to the public of Council meetings
+Notice to the public of council meetings

-3.4 The Council must give notice to the public of the time, date and place of each of its meetings, including Extraordinary meetings and of each meeting of committees of the Council.
+3.4 The council must give notice to the public of the time, date and place of each of its meetings, including extraordinary meetings and of each meeting of committees of the council.

-- 3.5 For the purposes of clause 3.4, notice of a meeting of the Council and of a committee of Council is to be published before the meeting takes place.
-The notice must be published on the Council's website, and in such other manner that the Council is satisfied is likely to bring notice of the meeting to the attention of as many people as possible. - 3.6 For the purposes of clause 3.4, notice of more than one (1) meeting may be given in the same notice.
+- 3.5 For the purposes of clause 3.4, notice of a meeting of the council and of a committee of council is to be published before the meeting takes place.
+The notice must be published on the council's website, and in such other manner that the council is satisfied is likely to bring notice of the meeting to the attention of as many people as possible. - 3.6 For the purposes of clause 3.4, notice of more than one (1) meeting may be given in the same notice.

-Notice to Councillors of Ordinary Council meetings
+Notice to councillors of ordinary council meetings

-3.7 The General Manager must send to each Councillor, at least three (3) working days before each meeting of the Council, a notice specifying the time, date and place at which the meeting is to be held, and the business proposed to be considered at the meeting.
+3.7 The general manager must send to each councillor, at least three (3) days before each meeting of the council, a notice specifying the time, date and place at which the meeting is to be held, and the business proposed to be considered at the meeting.

-3.8 The notice and the agenda for, and the business papers relating to, the meeting may be given to Councillors in electronic form, but only if all Councillors have facilities to access the notice, agenda and business papers in that form.
+3.8 The notice and the agenda for, and the business papers relating to, the meeting may be given to councillors in electronic form, but only if all councillors have facilities to access the notice, agenda and business papers in that form.